Port of Dubuque: America's River Project: Phase II

-The National Mississippi River Museum & Aquarium is planning a $38 million expansion involving several components.
-When the Diamond Jo moves into its new casino, the museum plans to renovate the Diamond Jo's Portside Building into the "Great Rivers Center," which will include a "National Rivers Center," a "Rivers Research Center," additional exhibit space, and retail space.
-The museum will also build a new 250-seat IMAX-like "RiverMax Theater," showcasing 3-D and 4-D films.
-Besides museum-related movies, the theater will also show up to 8 non-museum-related films per year.
+The National Mississippi River Museum and Aquarium is planning a $38 million expansion involving several components.
+When the Diamond Jo moves into its new casino, the museum plans to renovate the Diamond Jo's Portside Building into the "Great Rivers Center", which will include a "National Rivers Center", a "Rivers Research Center", additional exhibit space and retail space.
+The museum will also build a new 250-seat IMAX-like "RiverMax Theater" showcasing 3-D and 4-D films.
+Besides museum-related movies, the theater will show up to eight non-museum-related films per year.
 In addition to these projects, the museum will take over the Diamond Jo's existing riverboat, but has yet to announce a planned use for the vessel.
-The complex will likely be complete in 2010, when fundraising has been finished.
-The various complexes are located on the SW and SE corners of East 3rd & Bell Streets.
+The complex will probably be complete in 2010, when fundraising has been finished.
+The various complexes are located on the southwest and southeast corners of East 3rd and Bell Streets.